White Metal Games is expanding and Painters Are Needed!

 - How Well You Paint – Being able to paint to a higher quality means you can take on more types of jobs.

 - How Much Time you have to Paint – The more time you can spend painting each week, the more you can potentially earn.
+For example, full time employees typically get more practice and thus make more than part time employees.

 - The Clients Coming In – Our client base has continued to expand over the years, and what we’ve seen is our clients demand higher product at a higher premium.
-So in short, painters that can paint to a higher level will see more work than those that paint to a tabletop level.
+So in short, painters that can paint to a higher level will see more income than those that paint to a tabletop level.

 - Time of Year: Certain periods, such as the Holidays, are slow on commission work.
 Late Winter (just after Christmas) and early spring are our busiest times of year.
 Partially this is from people spending Christmas money (getting what they really want), spending tax returns, or gearing up for the Tournament Season.